Wednesday 10th September

 PassWord

 An exploration of current affairs and new technology with Peter Warren.
 Visit X @PassW0rd_Radio.
-[Repeats Sunday 11am.]
+[Repeats Saturday 2.30am.]

 6:00pm - 7:00pm

-A World In London
+A World in London

 DJ Ritu MBE presents the UK’s definitive global music show from London.
 [Repeats Saturday 8.30pm.]